vinaydhegde/testdriven-site/_posts/2017-06-06-01-part2-react-forms.markdown

 Here, we bound the context of `this` manually via `bind()`.
 Without it, the context of `this` inside the method will not have the correct context.
 Want to test this out?
 Simply add `console.log(this)` to the `addUser()` and then submit the form.
 What's the context?
 Remove the `bind` and test it again.
 What's the context now?

-> For more on this, review [Handling Events](https://facebook.github.io/react/docs/handling-events.html) from the offical React docs.
+> For more on this, review [Handling Events](https://facebook.github.io/react/docs/handling-events.html) from the official React docs.

 Update the `form` element again: